 You can support an employee's weight loss journey, get another to start leading an active lifestyle, and improve health and wellbeing companywide by covering fitness expenses.

-Fitness reimbursement is one of the easiest benefits to set up.
+Fitness reimbursement is one of the easiest employee benefits to set up.
 In this article, we'll show you how it's done.

 What is a fitness reimbursement program?